stevenskevin/lunah-map-deep-space-trajectory-visualizer/README.md

 This will also move the spyce library into the project root where the flask server is expecting it.

-For the frontend, before being able to compile it, you mus install the dependencies:
+For the frontend, before being able to compile it, you must install the dependencies:
 ```bash
 npm install
 ```